 Meet Gourmend Foods

 We sat down with Gourmend founder Ketan Vakil to learn more about his products and his involvement in the FODMAP community.
+(This interview originally took place in 2020, and has been updated in 2023).

 If you are following the low FODMAP diet, chances are that you are looking for ways to add garlic and onion flavor into your cooking.
 Garlic and onions contain fructans, which can be a major irritant for those with IBS.